MOEAFramework/MOEAFramework/docs/extensions.md

 * `onRegister` - Called when registering the extension.
 This can be used to perform any type checking, validation, or initial setup of the algorithm.
-* `onInitialize` - Called during initialization.
-For instance, this can be used to modify the initial population or state of the algorithm.
+* `onInitialize` - Called during initialization, typically after the algorithm produces the initial population.
 * `onStep` - Called after each step (or iteration) of the algorithm.
 * `onTerminate` - Called when the termination conditions are reached at the end of a run.